unik-name/docs.unikname.network/docs/cli.md

 ### `properties:get`

 #### Introduction
-Get the value of a specific property of a UNIK token.
+Get the value of a specific property of a UNIKNAME token.

 #### Parameters

 - `-k, --propertyKey` (required): the key of the property for which we query the value.
-See [allowed property key format](/cheatsheet.html#property-keys-of-unik)
+See [allowed property key format](/cheatsheet.html#property-keys-of-unikname)
-- `--confirmed` (optional): Minimum number of confirmation since the last update of the UNIK required to return the value.
+- `--confirmed` (optional): Minimum number of confirmation since the last update of the UNIKNAME required to return the value.
 Default value is 3.
 - `-m, --chainmeta` (optional): Output chain meta data related to the data itself.
 - `-f, --format` `{json|yaml|raw, json}`: Specify how to format the output [json|yaml|raw].
 Default to Json.